mozilla-extensions/firefox-bridge/README.md

 ## Requirements

 - Firefox Nightly or Developer Edition 122+
 - Some Chromium browser 88+

 ## Development

 Run `npm i` to install dependencies.

 Run `npm run build` to build the extension.

+> [!WARNING]
+> `npm run build` requires python < 3.12.
+You may want to specify a different python version if your default python version is 3.12 or above: `GLEAN_PYTHON=python3.11 npm run build`

 To see changes made to the extension, first build the extension, then reload the extension in the browser.